-Peter Redmond is a corporate financier with some 40 years' experience in corporate finance and venture capital.
-He has acted on and assisted a wide range of companies to attain a listing over many years on the former Unlisted Securities Market, the Main Market of the London Stock Exchange and AIM, whether by IPO or in many cases via reverse takeovers, across a wide range of sectors, ranging from technology through financial services to natural resources and, in recent years has done so as a director and investor of the companies concerned.
+Peter Redmond is a corporate financier with over 40 years' experience in corporate finance and venture capital.
+He has acted on and assisted a wide range of companies to attain a listing over many years on the former Unlisted Securities Market, the Main Market of the London Stock Exchange and AIM, whether by IPO or in many cases via reverse takeovers, across a wide range of sectors, ranging from pharmaceuticals, through technology, financial services and natural resources.
+In recent years has done so as a director and investor in the companies concerned.

-He was a founder director of Cleeve Capital plc (now BigBlu Operations Limited) and Mithril Capital plc, both formerly listed on AIM prior to reverse takeovers, and of Silver Falcon plc, the Company into which Hemogenyx Pharmaceuticals reversed, and he took a leading role in negotiating and effecting the reverse takeover.
-He undertook the same role in the rescue, reconstruction and refinancing of AIM-quoted 3Legs Resources plc (now SalvaRx Group plc) and now Standard Listed URA Holdings plc and several other companies, and took a significant active part in fundraising for the above companies.
+He was a founder director of a number of investment companies listed on the Standard List of the Stock Exchange, all of which went on to complete significant reverse takeovers resulting in admission as active businesses on AIM or back onto the Standard List.
+In particular, he was a founder director of Silver Falcon plc, the Company into which Hemogenyx Pharmaceuticals reversed, and he took a leading role in negotiating and effecting the reverse takeover.
+He undertook the same role in the rescue, reconstruction and refinancing of many AIM-quoted companies that had previously run into difficulties and took a significant active part in fundraising for the above companies - in particular Standard-listed URA Holdings plc, of which he remains a director.